 Additionally, supporting information files may be referenced within the body of the article to allow the creation of a hyperlink in the full text version.
-For example "See Supporting Information File 1" could be embedded at an appropriate place in the section "Main Text".
+For example "See Supporting Information File 1 for full experimental data" could be embedded at an appropriate place in the section "Findings".